-For our design we started out doing some basic research on GPS devices, next generation technology, Google Labs, and Crate & Barrel.
-About 4 days after the project started our class was given a curve ball in which the teams where switched up at random (by the professor).
+For our design, we started out doing some basic research on GPS devices, next-generation technology, Google Labs, and Crate & Barrel.
+About 4 days after the project started our class was given a curveball in which the teams were switched up at random (by the professor).
 From this point forward our team decided to drive up to a Crate & Barrel store to better understand their clientele and product line.
-We conducted and quick ethnographic study and interviewed a couple of sales persons.
+We conducted and quick ethnographic study and interviewed a couple of salespersons.

 Our final design was a mirror that turned into a map, thus the name Mirror Map.
 This mirror would show the location of family members (via GPS technology in mobile phones) on a map.
 Users would interact with the design from a distance using large hand gestures, which we extensively tested.
 Users could pull up additional information about family members, their locations, location history, as well as pertinent information about the local currently being viewed.